gatling/gatling/src/sphinx/http/http_protocol.rst

 Follow redirects
 ----------------

-By default Gatling automatically follow redirects in case of 301 or 302 response status code, you can disable this behaviour with ``disableFollowRedirect``.
+By default Gatling automatically follow redirects in case of 301 or 302 response status code, you can disable this behaviour with ``.disableFollowRedirect``.

 To avoid infinite redirection loops, you can specify a number max of redirects with:  ``maxRedirects(max: Int)``